JayBotsa/LyreBird-EDi/README.md

 ## For the Children –
-> ***The Blanket Story (ref to Neil deGrasse Tyson , American astrophysicist, planetary scientist, author, and science communicator.
-Credentials: - B.A. in Physics, Harvard University (1980) - M.A. in Astronomy, University of Texas at Austin (1983) - M.Phil. in Astrophysics, Columbia University (1989) - Ph.D. in Astrophysics, Columbia University (1991) - Director of the Hayden Planetarium at the American Museum of Natural History (since 1996) - Frederick P. Rose Director of the Hayden Planetarium - Host of Cosmos: A Spacetime Odyssey and StarTalk - Recipient of NASA Distinguished Public Service Medal (2004), Public Welfare Medal (2015), and over 20 honorary doctorates.)***
+> ***The Blanket Story *** (ref to Neil deGrasse Tyson , American astrophysicist, planetary scientist, author, and science communicator.
+Credentials: - B.A. in Physics, Harvard University (1980) - M.A. in Astronomy, University of Texas at Austin (1983) - M.Phil. in Astrophysics, Columbia University (1989) - Ph.D. in Astrophysics, Columbia University (1991) - Director of the Hayden Planetarium at the American Museum of Natural History (since 1996) - Frederick P. Rose Director of the Hayden Planetarium - Host of Cosmos: A Spacetime Odyssey and StarTalk - Recipient of NASA Distinguished Public Service Medal (2004), Public Welfare Medal (2015), and over 20 honorary doctorates.)

 ~ `look my little two year old can do calculus!`

-Respect! is to come sit on the blanket, little ones, see how we play.
+Respect! - Come and sit on the blanket, lets learn together little ones, see how we play.

 - [Kids_Blanket_Party](https://github.com/JayBotsa/LyreBird-EDi/blob/6274a5e6be391560c161b1ef1a251b63b855175b/docs/Kids_Blanket_Party.md)